mapschool/mapschool/README.md

 **Raster** data is like a picture that you would take with a digital camera: at the lowest level of abstraction, it is a list of pixels with values.
 When you 'zoom in' and look closer at raster data, at some point you'll see these discrete pixels, and it will look pixelated.

-Raster data is used to pictures of the earth, like those taken by satellites - but that is just the beginning.
+Raster data is used in pictures of the earth, like those taken by satellites - but that is just the beginning.
 Pixels don't need to have colors - instead, each pixel can have a number that represents height and the raster data as a whole stores elevation data.
 Or pixels can store temperature or reflection data and be useful for environmental work.

 ##### Raster Bands